m-pilarski/vns/README.md

 # vns: Verarbeitung Natürlicher Sprache

-Welcome to the vns R package! vns stands for the German term “Verarbeitung Natürlicher Sprache,” which translates to “Natural Language Processing” in English.
+Welcome to the {vns} R package! “vns” stands for the German term “Verarbeitung Natürlicher Sprache,” which translates to “Natural Language Processing” in English.
 This package provides a comprehensive suite of tools for quantitative text analysis, specifically tailored for